 Pirongia Forest Park

-- Water is difficult to find, especially in summer, so you must take water with you.
+The high level tracks on Pirongia and Karioi follow steep-sided ridges.
+Water is difficult to find, especially in summer, so be sure to take sufficient drinking water with you.